 - The world of cloud computing using Google Applications for Education

-- E-books for classes and interactive online books across the curriculum
+- E-books and interactive online books used in classes and across the curriculum

 - Electronic probes and computerized motion detectors